 Our creative, child-centered curriculum and involvement with the local public schools and local community resources ensures that our graduates are well-prepared for kindergarten.

 The Community School seeks to provide an affordable, high-quality program for children of varying social and economic backgrounds.
 Our child-centered, developmental approach includes attention to a child’s social, emotional, and physical growth.

-We devote a large part of each school day to play — through play, children learn how to plan, create, solve problems, negotiate, make connections, and develop language, cognitive, social, and motor skills.
+We devote a large part of each school day to play — through play, children learn how to plan, create, solve problems, negotiate, make connections, and develop language, cognitive, social, as well as fine and gross motor skills.

-Community School teachers know that each child will progress through a predictable series of milestones at his or her own pace, so we develop individualized expectations for each child.
-Using their knowledge of child development, the staff has designed a curriculum using a balance of “child initiated and teacher selected activities” and a variety of learning experiences that encourage each child to work to his or her ability level.
-Parents are our partners in this process.
+We know that each child will progress through a predictable series of milestones at his or her own pace, so we develop individualized expectations for each child.
+Using their knowledge of child development, our educators design the curriculum using a balance of child-initiated and teacher-selected activities.
+Each day, we offer a variety of learning experiences that encourage each child to work to his or her ability level.
+We believe that families are our partners in this process.

 Aligned with the Massachusetts Guidelines for Preschool Learning Standards

 Each classroom uses a thematic approach to introduce the core components of the Guidelines for the Preschool Learning Experiences developed by the Massachusetts Board of Education and based on the standards for pre-kindergarten in the Massachusetts Curriculum Frameworks.
 Core components include English Language Arts, Mathematics, Science and Technology, History and Social Studies, Health Education, and the Arts.